 What is the biggest challenge that you have faced in the industry?

 The hardest task has been getting the Silverstick name recognised by a greater amount of people.
 We are a small independent company without a big marketing budget, so this means we have to be resourceful and strategic.
 Our social media channels have been a key contributor to our growth and reaching to more potential customers.
 It makes it a lot easier to create conversations around outdoor adventures.
 We also have a blog on our website that displays clothing reviews and adventure stories by outdoor people.
 We are trying to get more people involved in our brand.

 What advice would you give for someone starting work in the sustainable/bio-based industry?

 I think it is crucial to understand your audience.
 You must develop an insight into what motivates your customers and build on why they love your product or brand.
 You also need to be true to yourself and what you’re trying to achieve.
-If you can combine those two elements together, you are on the right trail.
+If you can combine those two elements together, you are on the right track.